Artem Dmytruk: Weightlifting career

 Dmytruk has been a participant in several international weight-lifting championships.
 In addition to his 2014 win and 2018 result as a runner-up, he has also participated in sambo, mixed martial arts and boxing championships, receiving recognition from the Ukrainian government for his weight lifting prowess.

 Political career

+Election and affiliation

 Dmytruk ran in the 2019 Ukrainian parliamentary election as an independent candidate endorsed by Servant of the People in the 133rd electoral district, which encompasses his hometown of Odessa.
 He won the election with 32.66% of the vote, defeating his next-closest competitor, Viktor Baranskyi of Opposition Platform — For Life, who won 26.32% of the vote.

 In the Verkhovna Rada, Dmytruk joined the Servant of the People faction.
 He also became a member of the Verkhovna Rada Law Enforcement Committee and the inter-factional associations South Ukraine and For Accelerated European Integration of Ukrainian Business.